 Our family has always loved classic horror movies.
 You know the type – Frankenstein, the Wolf Man, Dracula, and all their incarnations.
-And when Sarah was 9 years old, she and her dad watched The Last Man on Earth starring legend Vincent Price.
+And when Ashar was 9 years old, she and her dad watched The Last Man on Earth starring legend Vincent Price.

 Since then, we’ve not only seen many Vincent Price films; we’ve also listened to some of his radio work and explored his other passion of art.